- Volcanic landscapes can store geothermal energy underground that can be harnessed to generate electricity.

 - Volcanoes can be destructive, but they can also be gift, leaving extremely fertile soil in their wake.

 Amazingly, volcanic landscapes have created more than 80% of all the surfaces on Earth.
-These are nature’s architects, and they are currently present on all of our planet’s five continents.
+These are nature’s architects, and they are currently present on all of our planet’s seven continents.
 Volcanoes create mountains, valleys, plateaus and plains, and while they are dangerous while active, they also provide humanity with some of the most fertile land in existence.
 There are currently approximately 1,500 volcanoes active on Earth, some of which are on land, and others on the ocean floor.
 Italy is thought to be home to the oldest volcano, Mt.
 Etna, which is said to be about 350,000 years old.

 Volcanoes can erupt, spewing ash through the atmosphere, or by spreading hot boiling lava down their slopes, destroying everything in their path.
 What does a volcano leave behind once it has blown its top?
 Here is a look at the majestic landscapes surrounding volcanoes, how they are constructed and what they have to offer.